The Hands that Build the Sport: Unsung Eventing Heroes, ft. Karen Yates

 Raised on Air Force bases without the benefit of structured training, Yates’s entry into the world of eventing was entirely self-taught.
 “I didn’t have an instructor until I was 32,” she says—by which point she had already spent five years actively competing.
 Without jumping lessons or formal coaching, she would simply show up at events and learn by doing.
 Her survival in those early days came down to two things: the boldness she carried into the saddle and the athleticism of the horses she rode.
 She trained every one of them herself, driven more by determination than direction.

-Yates’s breakthrough came in 1993 when she competed in her first advanced-level event at the (then) Rolex Kentucky Three-Day Event.
+Yates’s breakthrough came in 1993 when she first competed at the upper-levels at the Kentucky Three-Day Event.
 “I never schooled any cross-country at all,” she remembers.
 “My horses saw the course for the first time when I got there.”
 The experience was a defining moment.
 Though daunting, it was emblematic of her entire riding career—rooted in experience, experimentation, and an indomitable spirit.

 But as her ambitions grew, so did her awareness of the risks involved.
 She recalls the 1996 Olympic cycle, during which she competed with 45 pounds of lead on her horse—weight that ultimately contributed to a suspensory injury.
 That setback shifted her perspective.
 She began stepping back from the upper levels, prioritizing the safety and longevity of both her horses and herself.